-The Pre-Doctoral Internship in Psychology is a 2,000 hour program.
+The Doctoral Internship in Psychology is a 2,000 hour program.
 Interns commit at least 40 hours per week for 12 consecutive months.
-These figures are what most state licensing boards require, so your licensure paperwork should be as simple as possible.
+These figures are what most state licensing boards require.

 Interns are expected to fully commit to the training experience with us at CHWS.
 We'll be excited to have you with us, and hope for that feeling to be mutual.
 Interns are expected to anticipate and plan for any conflicting responsibilities like commute time, conference attendance, child/elder care, job start-date and long-distance move time.
 Due to the nature and pace of our clinical work and the need to be in constant communication with one another, flex time and condensed work weeks are not possible, nor are part-time internships over a two-year period.

-The traditional business day for Psychology Staff at Counseling, Health and Wellness Services is 8:00am - 5:00pm with an hour for lunch from noon to 1 pm.
+The traditional business day for Psychology Staff at Counseling, Health, & Wellness Services is 8:00am - 5:00pm with an hour for lunch from noon to 1 pm.
 Psychology Staff (which includes interns) arrange the flow of our own calendar, so you may schedule your clients, supervision, project time, paperwork time, etc. around your meetings and seminars as you see fit.

-On the other hand, the work week may demand more than 40 hours of us at times.
+On the other hand, the work week often demands more than 40 hours of us at times.
 Crisis response, case documentation, presenting outreach programs, advising student organizations and co-leading therapy groups are examples of activities that may call for work beyond traditional business hours.
 As professionals, we naturally dedicate as much time to projects as doing them well calls for.
-You might think of the work culture here as quality-driven and humane: We neither “clock out” at 5:00 nor seek to over-extend ourselves.
-Taking advantage of special training opportunities may mean working beyond the traditional business day too.
-These choices are at intern discretion.
+You might think of the work culture here as quality-driven and humane.
+We leave at 5:00 pm when we can and we stay later when we need to.
+Taking advantage of special training opportunities (e.g., facilitating a group until 6:00 pm, doing an evening outreach at a Greek house) may mean working beyond the traditional business day.

 One of the benefits, from our perspective, of working at a small university is the natural ebb and flow of the academic calendar.
 We are incredibly busy during the academic year and it is not uncommon for both interns and psychologists to work over 40 hours/week during Fall and Spring semesters.
-However, during break periods (such as winter break and summer), the pace of life slows considerably and we are able to catch up on projects and savor a laid-back work environment.
+However, during break periods (such as winter break and summer), the pace of life slows considerably and we are able to catch up on projects and savor a laid-back work environment (e.g., several staff attend yoga during the noon hour in the summer).
 Being able to see the proverbial "light at the end of the tunnel" tends to help interns cope with the intensity the academic semesters bring.

-Five hours each week are devoted to "discretionary activities."
-Interns each choose from a varied menu of projects.
-These activities are intended to individualize the training experience and to expose interns to the breadth of roles a University-based psychologist may play.
+Trainees are responsible for maintaining the quality and quantity of their individual caseloads and their client files.
+Interns are expected to be prepared for supervision and meetings.
+While this is the majority of the work week, interns also have four to six hours of discretionary activities.
+Interns each choose activities from a varied menu of projects.
+These activities are intended to individualize the training experience and to expose interns to the breadth of roles a university-based psychologist may play.
 Discretionary activities are often fun, since there are interesting roles to undertake on a small campus, where your leadership and creativity are really felt.
-Involvement with diverse training activities is encouraged, but interns are expected to exercise balance.
-Trainees are responsible for maintaining the quality and quantity of their individual caseloads, their client files and other responsibilities regardless of any work that takes them beyond the six required hours of discretionary activities.
+Involvement with diverse training activities is encouraged, and interns are expected to exercise balance.

 CHWS espouses a training sequence that is developmental in nature, such that interns experience increasing challenge and autonomy as the year progresses.
 The earlier phases of training involve more goal-setting, didactic content and co-facilitated experiences.
 As the year progresses, interns are expected to assume increasing responsibility and clinical complexity.
 We transition together into their more advanced professional roles as discussant, leader and supervisor from their earlier ones as student, co-leader and supervisee.